 Never had she been willing to take from others.
-But when in the throws of her addiction, she lost her track of her values.
+But when in the throes of her addiction, she lost track of her values.
 Thankfully, she did recover.
 But even after recovering from her addiction, it was only when she again started living her values that she was able to rebuild her life and her happiness.

 The tricky thing about values, though, is that we all hold different ones.
 For each of us who loses track of our values, the outcome will look different.
 And many of us have never asked ourselves what our values are or what it would look like it we weren’t living them.
 So we easily get lost.

 By identifying what we need to do to live our values, we can start becoming the person that we want to be.